Rov-WIlde/SAN3-ERP-Code-Repository/README.md

 This script  imports the datasets contained in 'UK_manifestos', processes them and combines them into a single dataframe ready for topic modelling.

 ### topic_modelling.py
-Script handles topic modelling and produces two dataframes: 1) 'normalized_df' - contains normalised topic frequencies.
-2) 'tm_results' - contains each sentences in the corpus along with topic, party and year labels.
+Script handles topic modelling and produces two dataframes: 1) 'normalized_df' - contains normalised topic frequencies and 2) 'tm_results' - contains each sentences in the corpus along with topic, party and year labels.

 ### issue_salience.py
 A script that generates the normalised topic frequencies graphs used to display issue-salience polarisation in figures 5,7 and 8.